qalle2/nes-quantum-disassembly/README.md

 Unused big asteroids (fireballs?) in the first half.
 Here, colored the same as the small asteroids/fireballs used in the 8th part of the demo.

 ![](unused/eyes.png)
 Unused eyes of a ninja in the second half.
 Colored by me.
+See "an unused part of the demo" above.

 ### Bank 3